Accessibility Guidelines 3.0

-That only solved a tiny portion of the issues.
+Versions 2.1 and 2.2 only solved a tiny portion of the issues.
 The WCAG guidelines are still confusing, and the way the levels work is not ideal.

 They needed a complete overhaul, and in late 2016 a taskforce was put together to create a brand new version, WCAG 3.0.

 At the moment, the entire project is codenamed Silver.

 Why Silver?
 Well, WCAG stands for "Web Content Accessibility Guidelines".
 As the scope of the guidelines has grown beyond just web content, we drop the WC and are left with AG.
 Ag is the chemical symbol for Silver.

 When is WCAG 3.0 going to be ready?